MÉLISSA BULL

 Writer + Editor + Translator

 Melissa (Melissa in English, Mélissa en français) Bull is a half-franco, half-anglo writer and editor, as well as a French-to-English translator of fiction, essays, and plays.
-Melissa is the translator-editor of Maisonneuve magazine's "Writing from Quebec" column.
-Her fiction, nonfiction, interviews, translations, and poetry have also appeared in such publications as Event, Nouveau Projet, Joyland, NewPoetry, SubTerrain, Lemon Hound, Urbania, The Puritan, and Prism International.
-She is the author of a collection of poetry, Rue (2015), and a collection of fiction, The Knockoff Eclipse (2018).
-Melissa is the translator of Pascale Rafie’s play, The Baklawa Recipe (2018), Nelly Arcan's collection Burqa of Skin (2014), and Marie-Sissi Labrèche's novel, Borderline (2020).
-Melissa has a BA in Creative Writing from Concordia University and an MFA in Creative Writing from UBC.
-She lives in Montreal.
+Melissa is the Fiction Editor at QC Fiction, an imprint of Baraka Books, and she was the editor and translator of Maisonneuve magazine's "Writing from Quebec" column from 2011-2021.
+Her fiction, nonfiction, interviews, translations, and poetry have been anthologized and featured in such publications as Event, Nouveau Projet, Joyland, NewPoetry, SubTerrain, Lemon Hound, Urbania, The Ex-Puritan, and Prism International.
+She is the author of a collection of poetry, Rue (2015), and a collection of fiction, The Knockoff Eclipse (2018), published in French as Éclipse électrique (2020).
+Melissa is the translator of Maxime Raymond Bock's novel Morel (2024), Pascale Rafie’s play The Baklawa Recipe (2018), Nelly Arcan's collection Burqa of Skin (2014), and Marie-Sissi Labrèche's novel Borderline (2020), among other titles.
+She has a BA in Creative Writing from Concordia University and an MFA in Creative Writing from UBC.
+Mélissa lives in Montréal.

 AWARDS + SHORTLISTS